-Homeowners have a few decisions to make when shopping for a homeowners insurance policy, including how high or low to set their deductible.
-The deductible is the dollar amount that the insured must contribute toward a covered loss.
-Where you choose to set your homeowners deductible is directly related to how much you pay in insurance premiums.
+Among the plethora of options homeowners face when purchasing a home policy is how high or low to set the deductible.
+A deductible is the total dollar amount that the insured must contribute toward a covered loss.
+Choosing your deductible plays a significant role in how much you pay for your coverage.

 |Deductible Level||Average Annual Homeowners Insurance Rate|

 If saving money is something you're concerned with, you might purchase insurance for your home and auto through the same insurance company.
 Bundling your homeowners and auto insurance can save you a substantial sum each month on your auto insurance bill.
 Bundling policies in St. Petersburg could, in fact, lead to average annual savings of 6%.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.